Free fatigue / fit-for-work declaration

 - Supervisor sign-off: signed and dated by the supervisor.

-- Complete the fatigue assessment - record hours of sleep, hours since last sleep, shift length, consecutive days worked and time since last day off.
+- Complete the fatigue assessment - record hours of sleep, hours since last sleep, shift length, consecutive days worked and time since last day off.: Be accurate with these figures as they form the factual basis of the fatigue risk assessment.
+Less than five hours of sleep in the prior 24 hours, or more than 14 consecutive days worked, are common trigger thresholds that require supervisor review and possible intervention.

 - The supervisor assesses whether the worker appears fit for work.
-If not, the supervisor records the action taken (stood down, reassigned, medical assessment or other).
+If not, the supervisor records the action taken (stood down, reassigned, medical assessment or other).: The supervisor should observe the worker for visible signs of fatigue such as excessive yawning, red eyes, slow responses or difficulty concentrating.
+If concerns exist, the supervisor must take action and record it on the form, even if the worker has self-declared as fit.

 Get the free template

-Enter your email above to download the fatigue declaration.
+Enter your email above to download the full fatigue / fit-for-work declaration as a PDF.

 A fatigue / fit-for-work declaration should be completed at the start of every shift, particularly for night shifts, extended shifts (over 10 hours), early morning starts and any work following a short break between shifts.
 In industries such as mining, oil and gas, and transport, fatigue declarations are typically mandatory before every shift as part of the fatigue management plan.
 A declaration should also be completed after any rest break if a worker has been stood down due to fatigue.
 Check your organisation's fatigue management procedure and your state or territory WHS code of practice (e.g. the national guide for managing the risk of fatigue at work) for specific requirements.